jorisvandenbossche/course-python-data/notebooks/pandas_09_data_cleaning.md

 Check the unique values of the `SEX` column.

-Based on the the values, create a mapping to replace the values with the english version (`"male", "female"`).
+Based on the the values, create a mapping dictionary to replace the values with the english version (`"male", "female"`).
 Use `None` for the unknown values (`Onbekend` in Dutch).
 Apply the mapping to overwrite the values in the `SEX` column with the new value.

 <details><summary>Hints</summary>